aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/ug-it-diagnostic-tool.md

 ---

 ## Overview
-To help IT Support understand your device faster, you may be asked to run the Support Info Tool during an active support request.
+To help IT Support understand your device faster, you may be asked to run the IT Diagnostic Tool during an active support request.

 The tool automatically generates a lightweight text report containing basic technical information about your computer.
-This empowers you to quickly provide the exact data our technicians need to diagnose and resolve your issue.
+This helps you provide the information IT Support needs to investigate your issue.

 #### Quick Process Overview